iterative/mlem.ai/content/docs/command-reference/list.md

 ## Description

-Produces a view of the MLEM repository listing models, datasets, links, and other MLEM objects.
-The command (without flags) defaults to the current directory for the repo argument.
-One can of course point to remote repositories as well.
-The command also allows us to filter MLEM Objects by type, produce json output, selectively display links, and choose a particular revision in case of remote repositories.
+Produces a view of the MLEM repository listing [MLEM objects](/doc/user-guide/basic-concepts#mlem-objects) like models, datasets, and links.
+Running the command without an explicit `repo` argument defaults to the current working directory.
+The `repo` argument can take a local path, or point to a remote repository (e.g. GitHub).

+The command also supports additional options, allowing filtering of MLEM Objects by type, producing JSON output, selectively displaying [links](/doc/user-guide/linking) and choosing a particular revision in case of remote repositories.

 ## Options

 - `-t, --type [all|link|model|dataset|env|deployment|packager]`: Type of objects to list [default: all]
 - `--rev TEXT`: Repo revision to use [default: (none)]
-- `+l, --links / -l, --no-links`: Include links [default: l]
+- `+l, --links / -l, --no-links`: Whether to include links [default: +l]
 - `--json`: Output as json
 - `--help`: Show this message and exit.

 ## Examples

+List MLEM objects on a remote GitHub repository
 ```mlem
 $ mlem list https://github.com/iterative/example-mlem-get-started
 Models: